 Second Chance Breakfast: Breakfast service is shifted to later in the morning with this model, often between first and second period.
 Schools can serve breakfast in the same manner they would with Grab and Go, or can re-open the cafeteria and allow students time to eat there.

-Breakfast After the Bell improves student’s access to breakfast, which, in turn, increases participation.
-Robust participation can lead to financially viable breakfast programs, and the opportunity for expansion and improvement.
+New York’s Universal Free School Meals Program makes it easier for schools to offer Breakfast After the Bell by simplifying how school meal programs run.
 While certain high-poverty schools are required to offer Breakfast After the Bell, any school can shift a cafeteria-based, before-school breakfast program to one served after the school day begins.

 Resources to start and/or improve Breakfast After the Bell: